DesantBucie/Kinder-Vim/README.md

 TODO: Think about Integrating Serve

+## CHECK VIM9 BRANCH THIS WILL PROBABLY BE NOT DEVELOPED ANY MORE
 ## Before we start

 See mistake or sh$tty code?
 Tell me.
 Just tell me and i'll fix it.